 Luciana regretted saying what she had and pulled her arms in, holding the bear close.
 Even though she had slept well, she was still exhausted and yawned.

-Rising from her seat, Sara extended her hand.
+Rising from her seat, she extended her hand.
 Some children lost their appetites during periods of extreme stress; it would be best that the girl not dwell on it.
 "We can worry about eating later.
 Why don't I take you to the dressing room and we can get you into some clean clothes."

 Taking her hand, Luciana let the woman lead her out of the dining hall.